Illuminatyon/SOM-Java/README.md

 6. Class label assignment and visualization

 The final output will display a grid of neurons with their assigned classes, showing how the SOM has organized the data into clusters.

-## 🙌 Acknowledgements

-I would like to thank my instructor for offering me this project and for his valuable advice.

 ## Components